-Educationally speaking, Australia offers high-quality education and regularly features in global university rankings in terms of academic and employer reputation as well as international student ratio.
-The University of Sydney, the University of Wollongong and various others numerous Australian universities feature in the Times Higher Education Rankings, so, it is no surprise that Australian universities offer a wide range of majors and degrees.
-Whether you are studying engineering or English, biology, business or Mathematics, there are numerous and various options and mergers to choose from.
+Australia has around 43 universities, but it’s not just the quantity.
+It’s the quality.
+Educationally speaking, Australia offers high-quality education and is regularly featured in global university rankings regarding academic and employer reputation and international student ratio.
+The University of Sydney, the University of Wollongong, and numerous other Australian universities always feature in the Times Higher Education Rankings, so it is no surprise that Australian universities offer a wide range of majors and degrees of high quality.

 The fact that Australia is an English speaking country makes communicating and studying way easier if you stick to the standard American or British English.
 Amongst the benefits of studying overseas is getting to know basic slang language.
-The Australian slang is completely different from both American and British English.
-For instance, Aussies call barbeque a barbie, sick day a sickie, and good job a good lurk!
-Other pros that come from living in Australia are improving your culinary skills, enjoying public international celebrations, and making global life-long friends.
+Australian slang is completely different from both American and British English.
+For instance, Aussies call barbeque a barbie, and sick day a sickie so, communication should be the least of your concerns.

 Away from education, Australia is a perfect student-friendly continent and a country that manifests exotic wildlife, great outdoors, and amazing beaches.
 Students living in Brisbane, Sydney, Adelaide or anywhere else get to enjoy the aquatic nature of the country as it opens the door to numerous and various water sports, like surfing, sailing, snorkelling and diving, beach volleyball, kayaking, and skiing.

 Australia’s superb location makes travelling to surrounding islands an effortless act, like New Zealand, which is a well-known destination for students and tourists alike.

 Many fun things to do and numerous fantastic places to visit!